kncrabtree/blackchirp/doc/source/user_guide/experiment/acquisition_types.rst

 Like Target Shots and Target Duration, this is a **single segment** acquisition, and therefore the ``Backup Interval`` box is enabled.

 .. note::
    Blackchirp supports averaging up to :math:`2^{64} - 1 = 18446744073709551615` shots.
 However, each FID data point is stored as the sum of raw digitizer counts and therefore overflow of an FID data point may occur before this limit is reached.
-See the Data Format page for more details.
+See :ref:`user_guide/data_storage:FID CSV Files` for more details.

 Peak Up
 -------

 **Peak Up** mode acquires and averages FIDs until a target number of shots is reached, but does not stop at that point.
 Processing continues as a `modified moving average <https://en.wikipedia.org/wiki/Moving_average#Modified_moving_average>`__, which is a special case of an exponetially-weighted moving average.
-The average can be reset and the number of shots included in the average can be changed during the acquistition with the controls on the `CP-FTMW Tab <../cp-ftmw.html>`_.
+The average can be reset and the number of shots included in the average can be changed during the acquistition with the controls on the :ref:`user_guide/cp-ftmw:CP-FTMW Tab`.

 .. warning::
    Unlike the other acquisition modes, **Peak Up mode experiments are not saved to disk.** Once a new experiment has been started, the results from the Peak Up mode experiment are discarded.
 Be sure to export any data you wigh to save manually!